telerik/blazor-docs/knowledge-base/fileselect-loader.md

 ## Solution

 You can use the [`Loader`]({%slug loader-overview%}).
 Set the Loader `Visible` parameter to `true` in the FileSelect `OnSelect` event.
-The Loader will display while the files are being handled, so that the app is more user-friendly when using larger files.
+The Loader will display while the files are being handled, so that the app is more user-friendly.

 When you show the Loader in a method, which is blocking the UI thread with synchronous operations, the Loader may not appear when expected.
-This is why you can add a small delay, which helps Blazor refresh the UI while the `OnSelect` handler is executing.
+To avoid this, add a small delay, which helps Blazor refresh the UI during the `OnSelect` handler execution.

 ````CSHTML
 <TelerikLoader Visible="@LoaderVisible" />